experimenthouse/AGLCLaTeX/README.md

 I made a nearly-complete Biblatex style some years ago, but was never fully happy with it.
 This is an attempt to start again from the ground up.

-The Australian Guide to Legal Citation is a law-focused citation style that relies on footnotes, and usually does not include a bibliography.
+The Australian Guide to Legal Citation is a law-focused citation style that relies on footnotes, and usually does not include a bibliography (but can).
 It is one of the more flexible and easy-to-use citation styles, with clear and simple rules.

 ## General rules